 While testing that new feature or while testing that one API,

-- Isn’t it possible to perform at least basic security checks like session expiry, URL tampering or XSS handling on that website form you are supposed to test?
+- Isn’t it possible to at least perform basic security checks like session expiry, URL tampering or XSS handling on that website form you are supposed to test?

-- Isn’t it possible to at least say that this particular ‘Submit’ or ‘Help’ button doesn’t seem to be properly located or not easily noticeable and play your small role in making the product more usable?
+- Isn’t it possible to at least say that this particular ‘Submit’ or ‘Help’ button doesn’t seem to be properly located or not easily noticeable and plays your small role in making the product more usable?